-While lifestyle changes can't prevent or treat your condition, your doctor might suggest that you incorporate several heart-healthy lifestyle changes into your life.
+While lifestyle changes can't prevent or treat your condition, your health care team might suggest that you practice some heart-healthy habits.
 These may include:

-- Eating a heart-healthy diet.
-Eat a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
-Avoid saturated and trans fat, and excess salt and sugar.
+- Eat a heart-healthy diet.
+Enjoy a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
+Stay away from saturated and trans fats and excess salt and sugar.

-- Maintaining a healthy weight.
+- Stay at a healthy weight.
 Aim to keep a healthy weight.
-If you're overweight or obese, your doctor may recommend that you lose weight.
+If you're overweight or obese, your health care team may recommend that you lose weight.
 Ask what goal weight is healthy for you.

-- Avoiding tobacco.
+- Don't smoke or use tobacco.
 If you smoke, quit.
-Ask your doctor about resources to help you quit smoking.
+Ask your care team about resources to help you quit smoking.
 Joining a support group may be helpful.

 Preparing for your appointment